Anky001/angular-initializr/README.md

 replaces the default `e2e` framework used in Angular projects.

-It also comes with Login and home component (with some code) as an example, so that you get familiar with this starter project and the way it is been setted up.
+It also comes with Login and home component (with some code) as an example, so that you get familiar with this starter project and the way it is been made.

 I hope you love and enjoy this starter template, and also find it interesting 😎